-On average, Britain spend eleven hours a week procrastinating, and planning for their financial future is the thing most Brits delay (followed closely by exercising, chores and dieting) according to a survey by Beagle Street.
+On average, people in Britain spend eleven hours a week procrastinating, and planning for their financial future is the thing most Brits delay the most (followed closely by exercising, chores and dieting), according to a survey by Beagle Street.

-Because of rising house prices, raising to 10 times earnings for the under 35s, more and more young people are being forced either to rent or to stay at home with their parents.
+Because of rising house prices, rising to 10 times the earnings for the under 35s, more and more young people are being forced either to rent or to stay at home with their parents.

-The increase in people renting and saving up large deposits for a house will make it harder for younger people to save towards other things such as their pension.
+The increase in people renting and saving up large deposits for a house will make it harder for them to save towards other things they may need in the future, such as their pension.

-Yes, bit worrying this one – every bank note is contaminated with cocaine within a few weeks of circulation.
+Yes, bit worrying this one, but it’s believed that every bank note is contaminated with cocaine within a few months of circulation.

 That’s not all, did you know there are more germs on a £1 coin than on a toilet seat?
 Or that the average banknote has over 26,000 bacteria on it?

-The lesson here is clear, wash your hands after handling money – dirty money indeed!
+The lesson here is clear, always wash your hands after handling money.
+Dirty money indeed!

-In an attempt to destabilise the British economy during the Second World War, Nazi Germany produced a large amount of fake British notes.
+In an attempt to destabilise the British economy during the Second World War, Nazi Germany produced a large number of fake British notes.

-By 1943, 500,000 fake banknotes a month were being created by the Germans and, in the end, 12% of British notes in circulation were fake.
+By 1943, 500,000 fake banknotes a month were being created by the Germans.
+By the time the war ended, it’s estimated that at least 12% of British notes in circulation were fake.

 The British government responded by introducing the metal thread and stopping its production of higher value bank notes.

 Thankfully fake notes are a lot less common now.
-In 2014, 430,000 fake notes were taken out of circulation – all together they had a value of £8.1 million.
+In 2014, 430,000 fake notes were taken out of circulation, but all together they had a value of £8.1 million in total.
 This, however, is a tiny percentage of the 3 billion real notes in circulation.

 Many of us miss out on good money making opportunities because we’re too scared to take a risk.

-Humans aren’t alone in being like this – a recent study, featured in the Journal of Political Economy, has found that monkeys are risk averse too!
+Humans aren’t alone in feeling this way.
+A recent study, featured in the Journal of Political Economy, found monkeys are also rather risk-averse.

 The experiment involved giving a group of Capuchin monkeys a currency (in this case coins) and allowing them to exchange that currency for food.

-The monkeys are given a choice whether to accept the amount of food present at that moment or to wait for the experimenter to alter the amount of food – it might be more, it might be less.
+The monkeys choose whether to accept the amount of food present at that moment or to wait for the experimenter to alter the amount of food – it might be more, it might be less.

-It was also found that if the value of the food decreased, the monkeys would buy more, showing how much of our reaction to finance maybe innate and a result of our evolution.
+It was also found that if the value of the food decreased, the monkeys would buy more, showing how much of our reaction to risk vs reward may be innate and a part of our evolution.